fortrabbit/blog/mission-statement-2023.md

 title: Mission statement 2023
 created: 2023-04-15
 intro: What we are up to now.
 lead: 10 years of fortrabbit cloud hosting.
-We haven’t been doing much blogging lately.
-And you haven’t seen many big new features landing here either.
-What’s going on?
+We haven't been doing much blogging lately.
+And you haven't seen many big new features landing here either.
+What's going on?
 Here is an update from the rabbitverse.
 figure:
   src: mission-statement-2022-poster.png
 tag: